releng-tool/releng-tool-docs/content/getting-started/tutorial-sdl.md

 Create a new `assets` folder at the root of the project folder.
 Inside, place a copy of the [releng-tool.bmp](assets/sdl/releng-tool.bmp) image.
-At the root of the project folder, create a post-build script named `releng-post-build` with the following contents:
+At the root of the project folder, create a post-build script named `releng-tool-post-build.rt` with the following contents:

 ```python
 assets_dir = releng_join(ROOT_DIR, 'assets')